 As required under the NASDAQ Listing Standards, a majority of the members of our Board must qualify as independent, as affirmatively determined by our Board.
 Our Board evaluated all relevant transactions and relationships between each director, or any of his or her family members, and our company, senior management and independent registered public accounting firm.
-Based on this evaluation, our Board has determined that Thomas S. Glanville, Vice Admiral William H. Hilarides, Nancy J. Harned, Alan P. Baden and Peter H. Blum are each an independent director, as that term is defined in the NASDAQ Listing Standards.
+Based on this evaluation, our Board has determined that Thomas S. Glanville, Vice Admiral William H. Hilarides, Alan P. Baden and Peter H. Blum are each an independent director, as that term is defined in the NASDAQ Listing Standards.
+Nancy J. Harned, who resigned her position on our Board on October 31, 2023, upon which her board position was eliminated, was also determined to be an independent director under NASDAQ Listing Standards.
 Messrs.
-Glanville, Hilarides, Baden and Blum, and Ms. Harned constitute a majority of the members of our Board.
+Glanville, Hilarides, Baden and Blum, constitute a majority of the members of our Board.

-Robert P. Capps is not independent because he currently serves as our Chief Executive Officer and President.
+Robert P. Capps is not independent because he currently serves as our President and Chief Executive Officer.